pgte/metaduck.com-v3/src/content/blog/youre-wrong-about-dates.md

 ---
-title: "You’re Wrong About Dates — And Your Code is Lying to You"
+title: "You’re Wrong About Date-Times — And Your Code is Lying to You"
 description: "Why your mental model of dates is broken, how programming languages gaslight us about time, and how Decipad’s interval-based approach fixes it."
 date: 2025-08-08
 author: "Pedro Teixeira"